rkuma183/wilsonmar.github.io/_posts/2017-10-31-owasp-testing.md

 ### SaaS

-QUESTION: Who are SaaS vendors operating on public cloud?
+Google cloud QUESTION: Who are SaaS vendors operating on public cloud?

 ### Instantiate on Docker